The Generalized Matrix Norm Problem: Introduction

 \section{Introduction}

 One way to assess the effect of a linear operator $L : \Vset \rightarrow \Wset$ between normed vector spaces $(\Vset, \norm_\Vset)$ and $(\Wset, \norm_\Wset)$ is to compute the operator norm

 This has a wide range of applications, depending on the norms involved.
-One particular class of norms for which this problem has been studied extensively \cite{matrix_p_norms,bhattiprolu_approximating_2018,grothendieck_resume_1956,nesterov_semidefinite_1998,steinberg_computation_2005} are the vector $p$-norms on $\reals^n$ for $p\in[1,\infty]$.
-In that case, \eqref{eq:basic_problem} can be formulated as in \cite[Chapter 5.6]{horn2012} for a matrix $\mat{A} \in \reals^{n\times m}$:
+One particular class of norms for which this problem has been studied extensively \cite{Bhaskara2011,Bhattiprolu2018,Grothendieck1956,Nesterov1998,Steinberg2005} are the vector $p$-norms on $\reals^n$ for $p\in[1,\infty]$.
+In that case, \eqref{eq:basic_problem} can be formulated as in \cite[Chapter 5.6]{Horn2012} for a matrix $\mat{A} \in \reals^{n\times m}$:

-Computing $\norm{\mat{A}}_{p\mapsto q}$ is known to be $\NP$-hard for most choices of $p$ and $q$ \cite{matrix_p_norms,bhattiprolu_2023}, although constant-ratio approximations occasionally do exist \cite{bhattiprolu_approximating_2018,steinberg_computation_2005}.
-The problem is only known to be exactly solvable for $p=q=2$ or when $p=1$ or $q = \infty$ (see also \cite{steinberg_computation_2005}).
+Computing $\norm{\mat{A}}_{p\mapsto q}$ is known to be $\NP$-hard for most choices of $p$ and $q$ \cite{Bhaskara2011,Bhattiprolu2023}, although constant-ratio approximations occasionally do exist \cite{Bhattiprolu2018,Steinberg2005}.
+The problem is only known to be solvable in polynomial time for $p=q=2$ or when $p=1$ or $q = \infty$ (see also \cite{Steinberg2005}).
 The vector $p$-norms possess a lot of symmetries, and one might be interested in investigating more advanced norms.
 A simple generalization is to consider norms of the form

 where $\mat{M}\in\reals^{m\times n}$ is a matrix and $p\in[1,\infty]$.
 As we will see in Section \ref{sec:push-forward_pull-back}, this is a norm if $\mat{M}$ represents an injective operator, and so a generalization of \eqref{eq:matrix_problem} is